JacobPox/Calculator/README.md

 # Calculator Flask App

-This calculator is still a work in progress, although it is not yet very pretty, it does function!

 This web app can be found at http://jacobpox.pythonanywhere.com/ if you wish to view/use it without having to download the file.
 This web app is synced to any updates made here.

 # To use: